-- The Pax Sustainable Allocation Fund returned 5.95% in the third quarter, outperforming its benchmark (60% S&P500/40% Bloomberg Barclays US Aggregate Bond Index∼) which returned 5.64%, as well as its its peer group index, the Morningstar 50%-70% Equity Allocation, which returned 4.97%.
+- For the third quarter, returns for the Pax Sustainable Allocation Fund institutional share class, were flat.
+The Fund underperformed its blended benchmark (60% S&P500/40% Bloomberg Barclays US Aggregate Bond Index) which returned 0.40%.
+The Fund outperformed its peer group index, the Morningstar 50%-70% Equity Allocation, which returned -0.71%.

 |1-Month||Quarter||YTD||1 Year||3 Year||5 Year||10 Year||Since Inception4|

 |Pax Sustainable Allocation Fund - Investor Class||-3.53||-0.07||9.64||19.45||12.22||10.78||10.23||8.55|